aspiers/book-indices/README.md

     song, using my [PDFexploder
     tool](https://github.com/aspiers/PDFexploder).

+-   Use https://github.com/neshanjo/fakebook-splitter which is based
+    on NodeJS and `pdftk` so should work with Windows/Mac/Linux.

 -   You can use this [utility for Windows](https://github.com/Sogolumbo/Music-Book-Index-Search) which provides a GUI for quickly searching the indices and jumping